 What happens when a cyber criminal gains access to the customer credit records that a business owner thought were secure?
 When it's your business and your customers, you must do whatever it takes to make things right.
 Unfortunately, the consequences that merchants face if their credit card data is breached may go far beyond a loss of immediate income.
 Setting things right for your customers may lead to a financial setback for you and your business.
+To get more advice and information on the Heartbleed Bug, please click this website.

 Large scale data breaches have made for big time headlines in the past few months.
 The most notorious being the Target data breach over the holiday season with 40 million debit and credit card accounts compromised.